-The establishment is the preferred tissue supplier for NHS Scotland and is involved in procuring, testing, processing and storing various tissue types (as detailed above) for use in human application.
-Tissues are obtained from both living and cadaveric donors and procurement is carried out by establishment staff, or by other individuals on the establishment's behalf under the terms of Third Party Agreements (TPAs).
+Tissues are obtained from both living and cadaveric donors and procurement is carried out by establishment staff or by other individuals on the establishment's behalf under the terms of Third Party Agreements (TPAs).
+When a tissue cannot be supplied by the establishment, it is purchased from another HTA licensed establishment.